idvhs/idvhs.github.io/about.md

 Since 2020, our mission has been to ADAPT, INNOVATE and EVOLVE.
 In all aspects of our organization, it is a core belief that these three action words help define the roadmap to success.
 <br>
 <br>
-CH Trading believes that the only constant is the process of change … by getting better every single day.
+We are believes that the only constant is the process of change … by getting better every single day.
 <br>
 Feel free to contact us: gertaone@gmail.com